Introduction

 Publishing our map

 Publishing the map is very easy once the layers are set up with the correct styling.
-This is also a good time to rename your layers in drawing order before uploading; this will be easier to change now than after publishing.
+This is also a good time to rename your layers in the drawing order before uploading; this will be easier to change now than after publishing.

 Sign in to UNBC ArcGIS Portal if needed, then go to the Share tab, and press Web Map.